There are many incredible things to do in Bristol.

 Walk Across the Clifton Suspension Bridge

-One of Bristol’s most infamous attractions is the mightily impressive Clifton Suspension Bridge.
+This selection of unmissable things to do in Bristol is bound to start with the city’s most famous attractions – the mightily impressive Clifton Suspension Bridge.
 Something of a “must do Bristol activity”, this iconic wrought-iron structure dates all the way back to 1864 and provides amazing panoramic views over the Avon Gorge and surrounding area.

-At 330ft above the Avon River below, walking from one side to the other definitely requires a head for heights!
-Likewise, although you can walk across the bridge for free, vehicles have to pay a £1 ($1.40 USD) toll for the privilege.
+At more than 100 meters (330 feet) above the Avon River below, walking from one side to the other definitely requires a head for heights!
+Likewise, although you can walk across the bridge for free, vehicles have to pay a toll for the privilege.

 Most tourists who visit the Clifton Suspension Bridge fail to take advantage of the amazing walking trails on the other side of it.
 They walk to the middle, marvel at the view, take the obligatory Instagram snaps and then promptly walk back the way they came!
 Feel free to do the same if you’re short on time.